Tetyana290501/whataname/README.md

-The global economy of the 19th century was increasingly interconnected through trade networks, financial markets, and the exchange of goods, capital, and labor across borders.
+The Great Depression of the late 19th century, triggered by financial panics and economic downturns, led to widespread unemployment, business failures, and social unrest in many countries.